 Anjaneyasana or the Crescent Pose is named so as Lord Hanuman, a character in Ramayana, is usually shown in this stance.
 The pose also looks like a crescent moon, hence the name.
 Practice the asana in the mornings on an empty stomach or in the evenings after 4 to 6 hours since your last meal.
 The pose is basic level Vinyasa Yoga.
 Hold it for at least 15 to 30 seconds during practice.

 Benefits: Anjaneyasana improves body balance and gives your hips a good stretch.
-It increases concentration and builds core awareness.
-It tones and energize your body, stimulates the digestive organs, and aids digestion.
+It increases concentration and builds core awareness and energy.
+It tones your body, stimulates the digestive organs, and aids digestion.

 4. Virabhadrasana 2 (Warrior 2 Pose)